hamlet-io/docker-hamlet/README.md

 ## Versions

 The versions of the docker image do not reflect the latest version of hamlet.
 The installation of the hamlet cli will be the latest at the time of build for the container.
 The cli then manages the installation of the engine parts of hamlet deploy.
-The image does include caches of the latest images to get you up and running
+The image does include caches of the latest engine to get you up and running

 The `latest` tag is the latest build of this repository and we will generate regular tagged updates this container with changes included in the [CHANGELOG](./CHANGELOG.md)